Research & Education

 Imagine that you’re visiting your favorite trail.
 You see impacts caused by people — maybe the path is eroding or seems twice as wide as it was a year ago.
 Or you notice fire rings where you don’t think they should be.
 What if you could use an app on your phone to record objective information about those impacts and easily share it with a land manager and Leave No Trace?
 That’s what Leave No Trace Citizen Science is all about.

 The Leave No Trace Center is actively raising funds to support Citizen Science.
 Please contact Foundations Director Mark Eller (mark@LNT.org) if you or a foundation you know might be interested in advancing this work.
-Look for updates about the Leave No Trace Citizen Science effort throughout 2019.
+Look for updates about the Leave No Trace Citizen Science by signing up for eNews today!

 The Center is expanding its Citizen Science program, including a new technology platform provided by CitSci.org, a third-party provider that hosts hundreds of similar projects around the globe.
 Participants receive guidance and instruction enabling them to record field-based observations related to Leave No Trace such as: